team3045/GremlinDocs/docs/source/index.rst

-Welcome to FRC Team 3045's documentation!
+FRC Team 3045's Documentation!
 ===================================

-This is the main page of the documentation.
+Welcome to the main page of the documentation.

 .. note::